LotosStudio/AI-TGBot/README.md

 # AI-TGBot
-Welcome to the AI-TGBot repository!
-Follow these steps to install and run the bot on your server.
+A simple guide to install and run AI-TGBot on your server.

-Step 1: Install Python 3 on your server
+📌 1.
+Install Python 3

-Ubuntu/Debian:
+Make sure your system has Python 3 installed.

+Ubuntu / Debian
 sudo apt install python3

-Fedora:
+Fedora
 sudo dnf install python3

-Arch:
+Arch Linux
 sudo pacman -S python

-Step 2: Install pip (Python package manager)
+📌 2.
+Install pip (Python package manager) sudo apt install python3-pip

-To install the pip package manager, run:

-sudo apt install python3-pip

-Step 3: Install Required Libraries 📦
+📦 3.
+Install required libraries

-Now, install all the dependencies for the bot via pip:
+These are the main dependencies used by the bot:

 sudo pip install telebot

 sudo pip install requests

-Step 4: Clone the repository or download the file

-Download or clone the repository to your server.
-If you’re cloning the repository:
+📥 4.
+Download or clone the repository
+Clone via Git
 git clone https://github.com/LotosStudio/AI-TGBot.git
 cd AI-TGBot

+Or manually upload AI.py

-Alternatively, just upload the AI.py file to your server.
+If you prefer, just upload the file directly to your server.

-Step 5: Run the bot 🎉
+🚀 5.
+Run the bot

-To start the bot, use the following command:

 python3 AI.py

-Now your bot is up and running! 🎉